HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/3 How to use.md

    {{< print-only >}}**QR Codes to Study**: Throughout this book, you'll find QR codes at the end of each section and chapter.
 Scanning these codes will open a customized Study session in HamStudy with the relevant questions for what you've just read.{{< /print-only >}}

 5. **Mobile Option**: The HamStudy mobile app offers additional features including:
-   - **Enhanced Tracking**: Additional insights and tools to optimize your study
+   - **Enhanced Tracking**: Additional insights and tools to optimize your study.
-   - **Book-Aligned Study**: Focus on specific chapters or sections based on this book's organization
+   - **Book-Aligned Study**: Focus on specific chapters or sections based on this book's organization.
-   - **Offline Study**: Practice questions anywhere, even without an internet connection
+   - **Offline Study**: Practice questions anywhere, even without an internet connection.
-   - **Sharing**: Share progress with a mentor or assist others in learning
+   - **Sharing**: Share progress with a mentor or assist others in learning.

    {{< get-app >}}